bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 2: 00:40:56

-Paul Audio So you're saying you're not going to be surprised if the IOP Satoshi is going to get run by blockchain analytics companies and offered as a service.
+So you're saying you're not going to be surprised if the IOP Satoshi is going to get run by blockchain analytics companies and offered as a service.
 Probably that's where the free watchtowers will come from.

 Speaker 0: 00:41:09

-Carlos Bustamante No, no, I thought about that, of course.
+No, I thought about that, of course.
 In the same way that routing nodes could be run by chain analytic companies and like offer low fee channels so you end up running through them and they may end up like learning or potentially learning something about you.

 Speaker 1: 00:41:25

-Well if Async and LN Big you know spin up theirs then It gives them a pretty nice competitive advantage.
+Well if Async and LNBig you know spin up theirs then It gives them a pretty nice competitive advantage.

 Speaker 2: 00:41:32

-That's assuming that LN Big is not chain analysis.
+That's assuming that LNBig is not chain analysis.

 Speaker 0: 00:41:37